Saffire Braided Holiday Bread

 Egg wash for loaf (1 egg yolk and 1 teaspoon water beaten)

-1. Mix yeast and sugar with 2 cups warm water.
-Stir and let bloom (foamy) for 6-12 minutes.
-Mix oil and cold water then blend in yeast with fork.
+- Mix yeast and sugar into 2 cups warm water.
+Stir and let bloom (foam) for 6-12 minutes.
+Mix oil and ½ cup cold water and blend in yeast mix with fork.

-3. Place dough in grease large bowl.
+- Place dough in large, greased bowl.
 Wrap top of bowl and let rise until the dough doubles in size.

-Reshape into ball and repeat rising process for 1-2 hours in a warm dry place in your kitchen.
+- Remove dough and place on lightly floured surface and knead out any and all air in the dough.
+Reshape into ball and repeat rising process.
+The second rise will take 1-2 hours in a warm dry place in your kitchen.

-5. Remove dough from bowl and place on lightly floured surface.
-Divide into thirds, hand roll balls into a long strands about 14 inches long.
+- Remove dough from bowl and place on lightly floured surface, and divide into thirds.
+Hand roll each ball into a long strand about 14 inches long.
+Repeat with remaining dough.

-3. Place the sheet pan on the defector plate and bake until golden brown (30-40 minutes).
-Test done-ness by tapping on the bottom of the loaf.
+- Place the sheet pan on the defector plate and bake until golden brown (30-40 minutes).
+Test doneness by tapping on the bottom of the loaf.
 If you get a hollow sound the braided bread is done.

-4. Serve with any of your favorite BBQ dishes such as ribs or brisket – hot off the Saffire.
+- Serve with any of your favorite BBQ dishes such as ribs or brisket—hot off the Saffire.
 Also, consider making French toast with this bread…a great unique brunch dish for the whole crew.